FabioQzz/EMIOT_project/Docs/matlab.md

 *Complete Simulink model*

 The above picture shows the complete Simulink model.
-Four main blocks contain the additional blocks, each is named after the equation it implements.
+Four main blocks contain the additional sub-blocks, each is named after the equation it implements.

 <img src="./img/Simulink_complete_model_detail.png"  width="100%">